Back in Canada Chapter 25

 Wednesday, November 17, 1976

 Sander drove me back to Nick’s house.
-Before he dropped me off he asked if I had any money.
+Before he dropped me off, he asked if I had any money.
 I asked Sander if he was working.
 He admitted to me that he had quit school and found a full-time job, but he still wanted money.
 I told him I didn’t have a job, and I would need what little I had.
-Sander promised me that he would pay me back.
+Sander promised to pay me back.
 So I “loaned” him $3.00.
-It didn’t take me long to learn the word “lend” to Sander, meant a permanent loan.
+It didn’t take me long to learn that the word “lend” to Sander meant a permanent loan.

 Friday, November 19, 1976

 Mom had bought me some new underwear just before I left Denmark.
 I wanted to keep them nice for as long as possible.
 I had saved the underwear that I had received while I was in the hospital in Denmark for when I had my period.
-I thought, if I used the hospital underwear I wouldn’t ruin my nice ones.
+They were disposable underwear.
+I thought, if I used the hospital underwear, I wouldn’t ruin my nice ones.
 I happened to have my period a couple of days after arriving in Canada

-.
-As planned I used the underwear I had been given from the hospital.
-Since Nick didn’t live far from Bent, I thought the garbage man came the same day here as it did when I lived on William Street.
-Since I just assumed the garbage man would come the same day, I put out my garbage along with the dirty underwear shoving them to the very bottom, figuring no one would ever dig through my trash and see what I had just done.
+As planned, I used the underwear I had been given from the hospital.
+Since Nick didn’t live far from Bent, I thought the garbage man came the same day here as he did when I lived on William Street.
+Since I just assumed the garbage man would come the same day, I put out my garbage along with the dirty underwear.

 Saturday, November 20, 1976